 Restore Factory Settings on Your Phone

 Normally, I’d advise making a backup before performing a complete factory restart, but you might unintentionally back up spyware remnants.
-Before deciding whether a factory reset is the best course of action for you, carefully consider your choices.

 How to Prevent Spyware from Infecting Your Phone?